baruchlubinsky/kdd/README.md

 # Testing the Notion API locally

+`Kdd.Notion.Account`

-Create a private integration and save the secret in your local database in `notion_accounts.access_token`.
+Create a private integration in you Notion workspace and save its Internal Integration Secret in your local database in `notion_accounts.access_token`.
 You may use this as the `token` argument in the Notion library.

-Add a session to your browser by first creating a `user` record manually, and then visiting `/dev/token`.
+Add a session to your browser by first creating a `user` record manually, with the above token associated, and then visiting `/dev/token`.